ProjectOpenSea/seaport-generic-adapter/README.md

 # Seaport Generic Adapter

-The Seaport Generic Adapter is a work in progress Seaport app that allows users to fulfill listings from other marketplaces through a Seaport interaction.
+The Seaport Generic Adapter is a proof of concept Seaport app that allows users to fulfill listings from other marketplaces through a Seaport interaction.
 It relies on [the contract order pattern](https://github.com/ProjectOpenSea/seaport/blob/main/docs/SeaportDocumentation.md#contract-orders) that was added as part of Seaport v1.2.

 ## Install